 - RSVP No - No worries, we'll keep you posted about other ways to get involved in the future.
 In the meantime, we'd appreciate a like/share on Facebook!
 LINK

 The goal of volunteer asks is to recruit volunteers to schedule a shift for your event/phone bank/texting campaign/etc. Volunteer asks are also about engagement with a friendlier audience of known supporters, so don't be afraid to go for the hard ask in the initial message.

-Hey %FirstName%, it's %SenderFirstName% w/ the Bartlett Campaign, we’re working hard to put Josiah over the top but we can’t do it without you.
-Do you think you’ll be able to support us by volunteering?
+Hey %FirstName%, it's %SenderFirstName% w/ the Bartlett Campaign, we're working hard to put Josiah over the top, but we can't do it without you.
+Do you think you'll be able to support us by volunteering? stop2end

 - Yes - Will Volunteer - Great!
-We’ll be phone banking tomorrow and Thursday evening, and doing a block walk Wednesday evening and Saturday and Sunday afternoon!
+We'll be phone banking tomorrow and Thursday evening and doing block walks Wednesday evening and Saturday and Sunday afternoon!
 Which works best for you?

 - More Info - We phone bank in the evening on Tuesdays and Thursdays and canvass on Wednesday evenings and in the afternoon on the weekend.
 Would you like to join us?